playframework/play-generated-docs/manual/working/scalaGuide/main/ws/ScalaOpenID.md

 The OpenID of a user gives you his identity.
 The protocol also supports getting [extended attributes](https://openid.net/specs/openid-attribute-exchange-1_0.html) such as the e-mail address, the first name, or the last name.

 You may request *optional* attributes and/or *required* attributes from the OpenID server.
-Asking for required attributes means the user cannot login to your service if he doesn’t provides them.
+Asking for required attributes means the user cannot login to your service if he doesn't provides them.

 Extended attributes are requested in the redirect URL: